Why Should You Consider Korean Adoption?

 Is Korean Adoption Right For You?

 If there is a preference to adopt a healthy toddler child, Korea is excellent.
 The children are in very good health.
-You receive a thorough medical report on the child with a social history on the birth parents at referral.
+At referral, you will receive a thorough medical report on the child, as well as a social history on the birth parents.
 Photos and updates on your child come on a monthly basis thereafter.
 There are also progress reports every three months until arrival.
 There are many more boys placed than girls and gender preference is not permitted.
 The adoption process goes smoothly.
 Korean adoption costs are higher than average partially due to the two required trips.
 Regardless, Korea is an excellent program and should be seriously considered.